pragma-/pbot/doc/Factoids.md

 ### /code
 Code Factoids are a special type of factoid whose text is treated as code and executed with a chosen programming language or interpreter.
 The output from code is then parsed and treated like any other factoid text.
-This allows anybody to add new and unique commands to PBot without the need for installing Plugins or modules.
+This allows anybody to add new and unique commands to PBot without the need for installing Plugins or applets.

 Code Factoids are executed within a virtual machine.
 You must install and set up a virtual machine with your operating system.
 See the [Virtual Machine](VirtualMachine.md) documentation for more information.